mehtabmahir/auto-60hz-cpp/README.md

 This application dynamically adjusts the screen's refresh rate based on whether a window is in fullscreen mode or not.
 The program monitors the active window and modifies the display refresh rate to either 60Hz or 120Hz to optimize performance and conserve battery life, especially on laptops or portable devices.

 ## Features
-- **Added User Interface**: Created a UI that handles custom refresh rate inputs and run on startup coming soon.
+- **Added User Interface**: Created a UI that handles custom refresh rate inputs and run on startup.
+- **Run on Startup**: Added toggle for run on startup.
 - **Fullscreen Detection**: Automatically detects when an application switches to fullscreen mode.
 - **Refresh Rate Control**: Switches the refresh rate between 60Hz and 120Hz depending on the window's state.
 - **System Process Filtering**: Ignores system applications such as `explorer.exe`, `widgets.exe`, and `snippingtool.exe` to focus only on user applications.